vijaybalebail/JDBC-connections/Oracle19_URL.md

 1.	 java.sql.Connection vendor implementation class custom method (e.g. OracleConnection.setDefaultRowPrefetch)
 2. Via java.sql.Statement.setFetchSize(int): gives a hint to the driver as to the row fetch size for all ResultSets obtained from this Statement.
 This method is inherited by PreparedStatement and CallableStatement.
 Most JDBC drivers support it.
 3. Via java.sql.ResultSet.setFetchSize(int): gives a hint to the driver as to the row fetch size for all this ResultSet.

+##  Conculsion

+This parameter is going to make the JDBC URL very flexible to connect to Oracle databases.
+It can now include tuning parameters, TNS_ADMIN and wallet information and many other functionality like HA and Transparent Application Continuity.